The Alberta Civil Liberties Research Centre

 Contempt is an offence caused by being disobedient or disrespectful towards the Court in a way that opposes the Court’s authority, justice, and dignity.
 It is a vague offence that can be invoked with considerable discretion.

-A person crosses into the realm of criminal contempt if it tends to depreciate the authority of the court in the eyes of the public.
+A person crosses into the realm of criminal contempt if their action tends to depreciate the authority of the court in the eyes of the public.
 This can happen in a number of ways.
 Protesters should be aware that contempt can become criminal if it affects the public interest.

 Tort Claims and Protesters

-Companies that lose money can sue protesters or organizers of protest in civil court for monetary losses.
+Companies that lose money can sue protesters or the organizers of a protest in civil court for monetary losses.
 The following tort claims are most commonly brought against protesters:

 Loss by Unlawful Means/Interference with Economic Relations: This tort occurs when one party (A) uses unlawful means against a third party (B), with the goal of intentionally inflicting economic injury on the plaintiff (C).
 For example, a group of protesters who oppose a logging company may choose to focus their protest not on the logging company itself, but the customers who purchase products from the logging company to try and turn those customers away.
 In order to be actionable, the protest aimed at the customers must be conducted “unlawfully” (Daishowa Inc v Friends of the Lubicon (1996), 62 ACWS (3d) 674 (Ont CA)).